ModelEarth/community/README.md

 - Modify so popups still appear when the containing div is set to position:relative.
 - Scale to size of containing div during browser resize.
+- Set the default bubble color to red for more pop.
+- Omit red from the scale when other [bubbles are highlighted](../localsite/info/)

 ## Industry-List plus Mosaic Widget